openstack/ironic/doc/source/drivers/ilo.rst

 Enable driver
 =============

-1. Build a deploy ISO (and kernel and ramdisk) image, see :ref:`BuildingDibBasedDeployRamdisk`
+1. Build a deploy ISO (and kernel and ramdisk) image, see :ref:`BuildingDeployRamdisk`

 2. See `Glance Configuration`_ for configuring glance image service with its storage backend as ``swift``.